RareSkills/blog/assembly-revert/assembly-revert.md

 Remember, we mentioned that it's possible to overwrite memory if two memory locations overlap, right?
 Initially, the function selector was stored starting at the `0th` byte as a 32-byte word.
 Now, we are storing the offset starting at the 4th byte.

-This means that the remaining data from the function selector (the padded zeros in this case) will be replaced, starting from the 4th byte as shown in the diagram below:
+This means that the remaining data from the function selector (the padded zeros in this case) will be replaced, starting from the 4th byte, as shown in the diagram below:

 ![storing the offset to the error message string](https://r2media.rareskills.io/assembly-revert-images/image_14.png)

 ### 3. Store the length of the error message string

 The third part of the string we need to store is the length of the string data.
-Recall that we stored the function selector at the `0x00` location and it took up 4 bytes.
+Recall that we stored the function selector at the `0x00` location, and it took up 4 bytes.
 Then the next memory location was the offset at memory location `0x04` which took up 32 bytes.

-That means 4 bytes selector + 32 bytes offset tells us that the next memory slot should be at 36 bytes which is where we’ll store the length of the string.
+That means 4 bytes selector + 32 bytes offset tells us that the next memory slot should be at 36 bytes, which is where we’ll store the length of the string.

 The length of the string `Unauthorized` is 12 (`0xc`) bytes.